ServBay MariaDB/MySQL Troubleshooting Guide

 )

-This issue is a known critical bug with MariaDB 11.5.1 where the InnoDB storage engine cannot initialize or recover from log files, preventing the database from starting.
+This is a known severe bug in MariaDB 11.5.1 that can prevent the InnoDB engine from initializing or recovering from its log files, resulting in startup failure.

 [ERROR] InnoDB: File /Applications/ServBay/db/mariadb/11.5/ib_logfile0 was not found